Free Assessment: How does your inbound marketing measure up?

 Use grading criteria

-As mentioned above, consider what is most important to the consumers reviewing these products.
+Consider what is most important to the consumers reviewing these products.

 When reviewing this individual product or comparing it to others in the same class, what categories are important to them?

-You can write detailed answers to each of these categories and / or use graphics to show how the product you're reviewing stacks up in these categories.
+You can write detailed answers to each of these categories and/or use graphics to show how the product you're reviewing stacks up in these categories.

 Below you'll see some of the criteria Outdoor Gear Lab uses for reviewing backcountry avalanche airbags.